Feasibility Study Template: How to Assess Project Viability

 A feasibility study template is an invaluable and convenient project management tool that helps businesses research and assess the risks associated with a proposed project or operation.
 Writing a comprehensive feasibility study template is the ultimate responsibility of project managers and the relevant department.
 This document requires in-depth research and insight into existing corporate practices and problems and also knowledge of how different solutions will affect a particular business environment.

-In this guide, we explore these topics:
+In this guide, we are exploring these topics:

 - Feasibility Study Definition